EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: The Galaxy-Galaxy merger rate

 Although most theoretical predictions are based on the same $\Lambda$CDM framework, the methods used to link DM haloes and galaxy properties has direct consequences on the predicted merger rates.
 Figure~\ref{fig:models} displays a side-by-side comparison of galaxy merger rates in three different mass bands produced by a diverse set of models.
 While our results might initially be surprising, we can see that within the context of other theoretical predictions we are firmly within a previously established range of merger rates.

 Theoretical methods for determining the merger rate can be roughly broken down into a few categories: \begin{enumerate} \item Halo-halo: Assume an average halo-halo merger rate with a dynamical friction delay set at $R_{\mathrm{vir}}$.
-Haloes are populated with galaxies according to some SHMR \citep[e.g.][]{Hopkins2010}. \item Subhalo disruption: Subhalo disruption rates are convolved with some SHMR with no delay applied \citep[e.g.][]{Stewart_2009, Rodriguez-Puebla2017}. \item Halo merger trees without substructure: Halo merger trees (EPS or $N$-body) are populated with galaxies according to some model.
-A dynamical friction delay is applied too satellites at $R_{\mathrm{vir}}$ \citep[][]{Somerville2008, khochfar2009, font2008}. \item Halo merger trees with substructure: Sub-haloes are tracked within an $N$-body simulation, where galaxies are populated according to some model.
-A dynamical friction delay is applied to satellite galaxies when its $N$-body subhalo is disrupted \citep[e.g. this work, ][]{bower2006, Croton2006, delucia2007}. \item Hydro: Track the baryonic components of interacting galaxies in hydrodynamical simulations to determine when they coalesce \citep[e.g.][]{Maller2006, Rodriguez-Gomez2015}. \end{enumerate}
+Haloes are populated with galaxies according to a SHMR \citep[e.g.][]{Hopkins2010}. \item Subhalo disruption: Subhalo disruption rates are convolved with some SHMR with no delay applied \citep[e.g.][]{Stewart_2009, Rodriguez-Puebla2017}. \item Halo merger trees without substructure: Halo merger trees (EPS or $N$-body) are populated with galaxies according to a model.
+A dynamical friction delay is applied to satellites at $R_{\mathrm{vir}}$ \citep[][]{Somerville2008, khochfar2009, font2008}. \item Halo merger trees with substructure: Sub-haloes are tracked within an $N$-body simulation, where galaxies are populated according to a model.
+A dynamical friction delay is applied to satellite galaxies when their $N$-body subhalo is disrupted \citep[e.g. this work, ][]{bower2006, Croton2006, delucia2007}. \item Hydro: The baryonic components of galaxies in hydrodynamical simulations are tracked to determine when they coalesce \citep[e.g.][]{Rodriguez-Gomez2015}. \end{enumerate}

 At low and intermediate masses our model predicts a merger rate as much as an order of magnitude lower than some other predictions.
 Additionally, due to the more shallow scaling with redshift, our results deviate from other models more strongly at higher redshifts, particularly at intermediate masses.
 We do, however, find our results to be in good agreement with those of \citet[][]{bower2006}, who employ a semi-analytic model on top of $N$-body merger trees.
 At the highest masses models tend to agree more closely in terms of magnitude and redshift scaling of the merger rate.
-A more complete overview of these models as well as the systematic uncertainties in determining merger rates can be found in \citet[][]{hopkins10b} and \citet[][]{Rodriguez-Gomez2015}.